palma-ice/yelmo-docs/docs/running-yelmox-rembo.md

 # From YelmoX directory, configure it for compiling too
 python config.py config/snowball_gfortran
 make clean

-# Finally, also copy the runylmox config file to the main directory
-cp config/runylmox.js ./
 ```

 Note that the example assumes we are using the machine called `snowball` and